Small business accounting calendar 2026: key tax dates and deadlines

 A note on VAT return deadlines

 The vast majority of small businesses will file a VAT return four times a year.
-Making Tax Digital (MTD) for VAT legislation requires all VAT-registered businesses to do this through MTD-compliant software like FreeAgent.
+Making Tax Digital (MTD) for VAT legislation requires all VAT-registered businesses to do this through MTD-compatible software like FreeAgent.
 The most common set of quarterly VAT return dates is:

 • 1st January - 31st March